 Oral pan-LOX Inhibitor (PXS-5505)

-LOX Systemic Inhibitor - myelofibrosis and pancreatic cancer
+Oral pan-LOX Inhibitor - myelofibrosis and other cancers

 Pharmaxis has developed an oral drug inhibiting all lysyl oxidase family members.
 The compound has shown significant reductions in fibrosis in in-vivo models of kidney fibrosis, lung fibrosis, myelofibrosis and pancreatic cancer.
-Whereas the Pharmaxis selective LOXL2 inhibitors are suited to chronic fibrotic conditions such as IPF and NASH, this all-encompassing LOX inhibitor is well positioned for the treatment of severe fibrosis as well as cancer with prominent stroma (connective tissue) or fibrotic metastatic niches.
-Pharmaxis plans to initially develop the compound for pancreatic cancer.
+This all-encompassing LOX inhibitor is well positioned for the treatment of severe fibrosis as well as cancer with prominent stroma (connective tissue) or fibrotic metastatic niches.
+Pharmaxis plans to initially develop the compound for myelofibrosis.

-A Phase 1 clinical trial in healthy volunteers commence in February 2019 and reported in April 2020.
+A Phase 1 clinical trial in healthy volunteers commenced in February 2019 and reported in April 2020.
 The Phase 1 trial demonstrated a well-tolerated drug that effectively inhibits all enzymes in the lysyl oxidase family that are involved in fibrosis.
-Long term toxicity studies completed clearing the way for 6-month phase 2 studies in several cancers with the opportunity to demonstrate disease modifying efficacy.
-The pre-clinical program, regulatory advice and opinion from leading clinicians supports progression into a phase 2 study of myelofibrosis, a rare bone cancer with high unmet need and significant market opportunity.
-The phase 2 study is planned to commence recruitment in Q4 2020.
+Long term toxicity studies were completed clearing the way for 6-month phase 2 studies in several cancers with the opportunity to demonstrate disease modifying efficacy.

 Access Pharmaxis Publications and Posters on LOX inhibitors